hathimanan/seekurify/SECURITY.md

 ## Reporting a Vulnerability

-SEEKurify takes security seriously.
+Seekurify takes security seriously.
 If you discover a potential vulnerability, please follow these steps:

 1. **Contact Method:**
    Email our security team at **security@seekurify.com** with a clear description of the vulnerability, steps to reproduce it, and any supporting files if necessary.